 The First Egg

-Even with the great strides PCM has made toward a balanced diet at their schools, the children they serve were still only receiving protein four or five times per year.
+Even with the great strides in Uganda has made toward a balanced diet at their schools, the children they serve were still only receiving protein four or five times per year.

-The first egg was laid on March 2, 2017 at the Enkoko (meaning chicken in the local language) House.
-That news brings great hope.
-Soon the chickens will be producing the much anticipated eggs for the 2,000 children of PCM’s 5 schools!
+The first egg was laid in the Spring of 2017 at the Enkoko (meaning chicken in the local language) House.
+The chickens are producing the much anticipated eggs for over 1,600 children at 5 schools!

 The potential impact that these eggs could have on the children may be life changing.
 The eggs that the Enkoko House will produce will contribute to the improved overall health and growth of the students, as well as provide important nutrients for their cognitive development.
-PCM will also generate income for the farms by selling the extra eggs as well as the chickens when they have finished producing.
+Income was also generated for the farms by selling the extra eggs as well as the chickens when they have finished producing.
 This income will go back into the farm to contribute to its sustainability.

 Eggs come in the perfect package, do not need to be refrigerated, don't rely on rain (like crops) are easy to hard boil and are filled with important nutrients.